mmerickel/subparse/README.rst

 A wrapper for argparse that provides decorator-based subcommand support.

-Subcommands can be defined separately from their actual main functions, enabling faster import times.
+Commands can be defined separately from their actual main functions, enabling faster import times.

 Basic Usage